AlphaeusNg/Optimizing-FashionMNIST-Apparel-Recognition-Customised-Neural-Network-Architecture-Design/README.md

 # CZ4042-Neural-Network-Deep-Learning Group Project

-## Setup instructions
+## Getting started

 The following instructions setups a new virtual environment for python and installs the needed libraries.
 These instructions assumes that the user is using a Windows machine.

 ```cmd
 python -m venv .venv